jayanath/ghost-blog-in-aws/README.md

 # Deploy Ghost blog in AWS using CloudFormation

 Ghost is a lightweight blogging platform.
 This repository contains CloudFormation scripts and other resources to deploy your own Ghost blog stack in AWS.
-This is not designed to be production ready but to host a personal blog with minumal cost using AWS free tier :-)
+This is NOT designed to be production ready but to host a personal blog with minimal cost using AWS free tier :-)

 The stack runs 4 docker containers inside an EC2 instance.
   1. Ghost -  blogging platform